Czechia (CZ)

 How many digits are in a Czech VAT number?

-Czech VAT numbers have 8, 9, or 10 digits: 8 digits for legal entities (companies), 9 digits for individuals born before 1954, and 10 digits for individuals born from 1954 onwards.
+Czech VAT numbers have 8, 9, or 10 digits: 8 digits for legal entities (companies), 9 digits for older personal numbers, and 10 digits for later personal or special assigned identifiers.

 What is a Czech DIČ number?

 DIČ (Daňové identifikační číslo) is the Czech tax identification number used as the VAT ID.
-For individuals, it's based on the rodné číslo (birth number) which encodes the date of birth.
+For individuals, it is often based on the rodné číslo (birth number) without the slash.

 Why do some Czech VAT numbers have different lengths?

-8-digit DIČ numbers are for legal entities.
-Individual DIČ numbers are based on birth numbers: 9 digits for people born before 1954, 10 digits for those born from 1954.
-The 10-digit version adds a check digit.
+8-digit DIČ numbers are usually legal-entity IČO numbers.
+Individual DIČ numbers are often based on birth numbers: 9 digits for people born before 1954, and 10 digits for people born from 1954 onward.
+Some taxpayers receive assigned identifiers.

 How can I look up a Czech company by VAT number?